ukandrewc/WebView2-DOM/README.md

 Added handlers for Click, Mouse, Keyboard, Input, ContextMenu and Custom events.

-click and dblclick events are cancelled by preventDefault and stopPropogation.
+In JS the click and dblclick events are cancelled by preventDefault and stopPropogation.
 After being raised in .Net, they are dispatched if ReturnValue = True.